 Key Takeaways:

-• Dark roast is best for cold due to its bold and rich flavor.
+- Dark roast coffee is best for cold brew due to its bold and rich flavor.

-• Experiment with different to find your preferred flavor profile for cold brew.
+- Experiment with different coffee beans to find your preferred flavor profile for cold brew.

 Are you a fan of cold brew coffee?
 There's something incredibly refreshing about this smooth, chilled beverage that makes it perfect for those warm summer days or anytime you're looking for a refreshing caffeine boost.